JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ```@repl lab01_base
 typeof(a)
 ```
-Additionally for collection/iterable types such as `Vector` there is also the `eltype` function.
+Additionally for collection/iterable types such as `Vector` there is also the `eltype` function, which returns the type of elements in the collection.
 ```@repl lab01_base
 eltype(a)
 ```